 Our pipeline of CAR T therapies is being developed under exclusive licenses from several world class research institutions.
-Our strategy is to license these technologies, support preclinical and clinical research activities by our academic partners and transfer the underlying technology to our cell processing facility located in Worcester, Massachusetts, in order to conduct our own clinical trials.
+Our strategy is to license these technologies, support preclinical and clinical research activities by our academic partners and transfer the underlying technology to our or our contract manufacturer's cell processing facility, in order to conduct our own clinical trials.

-We are developing CAR T therapies for hematologic malignancies in partnership with COH targeting CS1 (MB-104) and with Fred Hutch targeting CD20 (MB-106).
+We are developing CAR T therapies for hematologic malignancies in partnership with COH targeting CD123 (MB-102) and CS1 (MB-104) and with Fred Hutch targeting CD20 (MB-106).
 In the first quarter of 2023, we decided to close out the MB-102 study as we do not have plans to enroll more patients in the foreseeable future.
+On May 18, 2023, the Company announced a series of changes resulting from a review of its portfolio of product candidates to determine the future strategy of its programs and the proper allocation of its resources.
+Following this review, the Company determined to discontinue development of its MB-102 (CD123), MB-103 (HER2), MB-104 (CS1) and MB-105 (PSCA) programs (such programs, the "Discontinued Programs"), comprising a portion of the Company's portfolio of CAR T therapies being developed by the Company in partnership with City of Hope.